-Council advertises tenders as per the tendering regulations set out under Part 7 of the Local Government (General) Regulation 2005 (NSW).
-This includes advertising online and in print.
-Council advertises in one Sydney daily newspaper, local papers and on other platforms if required.
+Council advertises tenders as per the tendering regulations set out under Part 7 of the Local Government (General) Regulation 2021 (NSW) which includes advertising online and in print.

+Council advertises in the Sydney Morning Herald, Newcastle Herald and on other platforms if required.
 Advertisements of Council tenders in newspapers will appear under the Council Notices section.
-Information relating to current Council tenders can also be found online at www.tenderlink.com/cessnock/.
+Information relating to current Council tenders can also be found online.

-All tenders and Expressions of Interest (EOI) are required to have a closing date at least 21 days from the date of the first published advertisement.
+All tenders and Expressions of Interest (EOI) are required to have a closing date of at least 21 days from the date of the first published advertisement.
 Many tenders are open longer than this depending on the complexity of what is being tendered.